How to Choose an Omega-3 Supplement

 1. Check the EPA/DHA Levels

 These are the workhorses of the omega-3 chain.
 When a major medical study is done on omega-3, it's actually the EPA/DHA that's being tested.
 The efficacy level in almost all worldwide research is set at 2 to 3 grams (2000 to 3000 mg) per day.

 Most drug, grocery and health food store supplements offer only 1gram (1000 mg) of total omega-3 per dose, and considerably less EPA/DHA.
 A basic dose of Omega Cure has more than 2010 mg of naturally-occurring EPA/DHA, plus 575mg of other omega-3s.
 This makes it the most potent natural omega-3 oil on the market, pure and simple.

 2. Don't Mess with Mother Nature

 There are only two sources of full-spectrum omega-3 on earth: breast milk and fatty fish.
-Since it's almost impossible (as well as now unsafe) to eat enough fresh fish to get the omega-3 you need, you need a supplement that most closely resembles the natural form.
-That rules out any oil that has been fractionalized, winterized, ethyl-etherized or any other "ized," because each "minor modification" creates potential weak links in the fatty acid chain.
+Since it's almost impossible (as well as now unsafe) to eat enough fresh fish to get the omega-3 you require, you need a supplement that most closely resembles the natural form.
+That rules out any oil that has been fractionalized, winterized, ethyl-etherized or any other "-ized," because each "minor modification" creates potential weak links in the fatty acid chain.

-The bottom line is this: any fish oil able to survive a hot cargo hold, a musty warehouse, or a fluorescently-lit store shelf for not just months, but years, has got to be good and boiled first.
+The bottom line is this: any fish oil able to survive a hot cargo hold, a musty warehouse, or a fluorescent-lit store shelf for not just months, but years, has got to be good and boiled first.
 (And we all know what that does to, say, fresh vegetables.)